 Today is Friday

 By 1989, Nina Hagen was well-known in West Germany, but few people there knew anything about her past.
 She was the operatic, punk demon lady from the far side of the moon spouting mystic mumbo-jumbo and singing like nobody else.
-Then the wall came down and we westerners saw a whole other side of her—the … Continue reading Today is Friday
+Then the Wall fell (Mauerfall) and we Westerners saw a whole other side of her—the …